UnitConversion/unitConversion/documents/latmodweb.rst

           ...
         }

     Typically, the map file name is original file name of map file, and map file value is from a file read-in.

+    encoding/decoding map data:
+        A file could be a plain ASCII text file like most .txt file, or a binary file like a SDDS file.
+Data encoding/decoding algorithm supported by this service is as below:

-If a map file is a plain text file, it is read directly as a list with each line as one value of the list.
-For a binary map, a SDDS kick-map for example, the whole file is read as a string and encoded with **Base64** algorithm as specified in RFC 3548.
-The advantage using Base64 algorithm is that encoded text strings can be safely used as parts of URLs, or included as part of an HTTP POST request.
+        - ASCII data.
+If a map file is a plain text file, the data is read directly as a list with each line as one value of the list since a list can be easily serialized into a JSON string.

+        - Binary data.
+Since the data is transfered over network as JSON string, which doesn't support binary data natively, the binary data has to be encoded so that it can be places into a string element in JSON.
+An algorithm, **Base64** as specified in RFC 3548, is used to encode/decode the binary data into/from a JSON string.
+The reason to choose Base64 is (1) it is a build-in module in Python which means server has no 3rd party library dependency; (2) ability to fit binary data into a strictly text-based and very limited format; (3) overhead is minimal compared to the convenience to maintain with JSON; (4) simple, commonly used standard, and unlikely to find something better specifically to use with JSON; (5) encoded text strings can be safely used as parts of URLs, or included as part of an HTTP POST request.

     Example command (a request sent to server as below) is similar with that in command retrieveLatticeInfo: ::